-- Board of Directors
+- · Board of Directors

 - Risk Management Committee of Board (RMCB)

 - Credit Risk Management Committee (CRMC)

 - Chief Risk Officer (CRO)

 - Head-Credit Risk Department

 - Credit Risk Department

 - Business Units

-The Bank has an approved delegation of authorities including various credit committees for credit approvals.
+The Bank has an approved delegation of authorities at various levels to different credit committees or individuals (based on their designation and overall experience) for credit approvals.

 The Credit Risk Management Committee at the management level proactively assess portfolio quality, prudential limits and inherent risks.
 It also frames policies and sets limits to mitigate identified risk.
 Governance control is vested with the Risk Management Committee (RMC) of the Board, which monitors and provides guidance on the risk assessment and capital adequacy as well as ensures timely and effective implementation of policies.
 Policies such as the credit risk management policy, investment policy, credit risk policy, product specific credit policies, NPA policy and collection policy are defined to effectively manage credit risk.